Reyniergc/Neighborhood-Map-Builded-With-React.js/README.md

 **__Main goal of the project Neighborhood Map.__**

 The main goal of this project is to learn to use Google Maps Api using React.js.
-The application shows the map of Malta island with seven marker on the map that display util information about the place such as the name of the place, country, city, address, postal code and geographical coordinates.
+The application shows the map of Malta island with seven markers on the map that display util information about the places such as the name of the place, country, city, address, postal code and geographical coordinates.
-Also this project uses a **__Service Worker__** that allow the user uses the application without having a network connection.
+Also this project uses a **__Service Worker__** that allows the user to use the application while offline without having a network connection.

 **__Requeriments to run the aplication:__**
 - Download and install node.js